serinamarie/serinamarie/README.md

 # Serina Grill
 Hi, I'm Serina-- working in data engineering at American Airlines.

+Previously:
+-Developed APIs for Family Promise as a data science and engineering intern.
+-Built AWS backend for a data visualization app.
-Previously managed and mentored data science students as a team and project lead for Lambda School,
+-Managed and mentored data science students as a team and project lead for Lambda School.

 👯 I’m looking to contribute to projects as a developer, data scientist, or data engineer.<br>
-🍿 What I've been thinking about lately: Azure platform<br>
 🍰 Fun fact: I love biking and baking<br>

 <br />